 In 2014, for the seventh consecutive time, the national publication Library Journal has rated Williamsburg Regional Library (WRL) as one of the best public libraries in the U.S., naming WRL as one of only four star-rated libraries in Virginia.
 The Library Journalstar ratings are earned by only 3% of the 7,586 public libraries measured nationwide.

 In 2012, for the fifth consecutive time, the national publication Library Journal rated WRL as one of the best public libraries in the U.S. by giving it four-stars, the only four-star rated library in Virginia.
 WRL is one of 111 public libraries nationwide, out of more than 7,500 measured, that have received a star rating for all five editions of the publication.

 WRL received an award for "Outstanding Program for Seniors" at the 2012 annual meeting of the Virginia Public Library Directors’ Association.
 "Short Takes" is a monthly programming series designed specifically for audiences in adult care centers.
 "Short Takes" is a multisensory program, lasting fifteen to twenty minutes.
-These talks are designed to enrich library users' lives throug learning, conversation, and the sharing of memories.
-Examples of past topics include Ragtime, big band music, country music legendas, Bob Hope and the USO, timeless toys, colonial dancing, the county fair, and the Royal Wedding.
+These talks are designed to enrich library users' lives through learning, conversation, and the sharing of memories.
+Past topics include Ragtime, big band music, country music legend as, Bob Hope and the USO, timeless toys, colonial dancing, the county fair, and the Royal Wedding.